The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 What is the Scout Rogue in D&D 5e?

-The Scout Rogue swings between stealthy and fast, with just the right blend of natural outdoor skills.
-This is a Rogue archetype that values speed and ranged attacks.
+The Scout Rogue puts a heavy focus on being both stealthy and fast, with just the right blend of natural outdoor skills.

-They get powerful first-turn abilities, can rival Rangers when it comes to Nature and Survival checks, and have one of the best damage-dealing capstone features in the game.
+Scouts get some remarkably powerful first-turn features, can rival Rangers when it comes to Nature and Survival checks, and even have one of the best damage-dealing capstone features in the entire game.

 You’ll want to check out my other article explaining Ranged Combat if you plan on playing a Scout!
 That article covers ranged weapons, rules and mechanics, and ways to improve your ranged combat performance!

-Additionally, they get more time to shine if your adventure has any “survival” aspects to it.
-The Scout’s affinity for nature and quick reflexes can greatly help the party make it through the wilderness alive!
+Additionally, Scouts get more time to shine if your adventure has any “survival” aspects to it.
+The Scout’s affinity for nature and quick reflexes can greatly help the party make it through the treacherous wilderness alive!

-In many ways, the Scout is a type of mixture of the Rogue and Ranger classes.
+As I mentioned earlier, the Scout is a type of mixture of the Rogue and Ranger classes in many ways.

-So let’s take a look at this subclass’s abilities!
+So let’s take a look at this subclass’s features!

 Not only does this not provoke opportunity attacks, but it can greatly help you get out of a sticky situation if a big bruiser has managed to get in close to you!

-To get away safely, you would typically need to use a bonus action so that you could disengage with the Rogue’s Cunning Action ability.
-Instead, this only takes a reaction for the scout and it happens at the end of the enemy’s turn!
+To get away safely, you would typically need to use a bonus action so that you could disengage with the Rogue’s Cunning Action feature.
+Instead, this only takes a reaction for the Scout.

 Especially for a ranged character, being able to quickly back away is incredibly important.
-Positioning is key to playing a ranged combatant and this ability helps you reliably maintain good vantage points and find cover.
+Positioning is key to playing a ranged combatant and this feature greatly helps you reliably maintain good vantage points and find cover.

 Keep in mind that the enemy doesn’t necessarily even need to attack you for this to trigger!
 If the enemy went first, ran up next to you, and attacked someone else, you can still get away.